 I often work with associates who work at big law firms and are on partnership track.
 Many are tired when we meet.
 Sometimes they are in burnout.
 Sometimes their spouses have threatened to leave because they prioritize work over their relationships.

 For these associates, a major objective in our work together is to help them achieve partnership while maintaining balance in their personal lives.
-There are several strategic principals that you can follow over the eight or nine years you are at the firm before you get put up for partnership.
-I have outlined a number of these in this post.
+There are several strategic principles that you can follow over the eight or nine years you are at the firm before you get put up for partnership.
+I have outlined a number of these below.

-Sometimes the benefit is worth working crazy hours for a month or two.
-When you are seen as invaluable to the success of the file, for example.
-When you work shoulder to shoulder with key partners who can make your career.
-When you emerge with valuable knowledge that you couldn’t learn any other way.
-When you develop relationships with clients that will go the distance.
+Sometimes the benefit is worth working crazy hours for a month or two: when you are seen as invaluable to the success of the file; when you work shoulder to shoulder with key partners who can make your career; when you emerge with valuable knowledge that you couldn’t learn any other way; when you develop relationships with clients that will go the distance.
 During these periods, it can be worth drawing down your energy reserves.

 Some files will require you to take yourself into exhaustion.
 That’s okay if it doesn’t happen too often, and if you will have the opportunity to recover after the file closes.
 You’ve noticed that partners disappear for a couple of weeks after they close big files.
 Yes, they work from home during these periods, but they’ve disappeared to recharge their batteries.